Breathe Better with Whole-Home Air Filtration in Shreveport

 HEPA filters are rated to take out 99.97 to 99.99% of particles measuring 0.3 microns and larger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can trap chemicals, odors and smoke.

 These filters have a MERV rating of 1721, depending on the kind.
-This rating demonstrates how successfully a filter can pull out pollutants from the air.
+This rating demonstrates how effectively a filter can pull out pollutants from the air.

-Because of their high-efficiency filtration performance, HEPA filters are dense and can limit airflow.
-It’s important to check with Service Experts Heating & Air Conditioning to make sure your heating and cooling system can work with one.
+Because of their high-efficiency filtration performance, HEPA filters are thick and can reduce airflow.
+It’s important to check with Service Experts Heating & Air Conditioning to make sure your heating and cooling system can run with one.

 Media air cleaners are denser than regular air filters.
 They’re often four to five times wider—or more.
-This barrier mounts snugly against your HVAC equipment.
+This barrier mounts tightly against your HVAC unit.

 Because its operational surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.

-An electrostatic filter uses magnetically charged components to attract.
-These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
-Plus, they're also 30 times more effective than ordinary filters.
+An electrostatic filter uses magnetically charged components to capture.
+These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
+Plus, they're also 30 times more effective than everyday filters.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And reduce ozone, a known lung irritant, produced elsewhere in your home.
+And decrease ozone, a known lung irritant, produced elsewhere in your home.